messiosa/mp_second_jobs/README.md

 The data is exported as excel spreadsheets saved in the **/excel** folder.
 Each spreadsheet is named after the corresponding date of the Register entry _e.g._ 3rd of May 2022 = 220503.xlsx

-**_NB: While the MPFI scraper works perfectly 99% of the time, it will on occasion miss or miscategorise data resulting in errors.
+**_NB: While the Scanner works perfectly most of the time, it will on occasion miss or miscategorise data resulting in errors.
 If something looks off, it might well be.
 Please do some due dilligence and double-check the data yourself against the original source.
 And if there are any glaring errors, please let me know._**

-## Running the MPFI scraper yourself
+## Running the Scanner yourself

 If you want to run the Scanner yourself, go for it.
 It's pretty easy.
 While it works well, sometimes it does hit a bug which you might have to go and fix.
 I do this myself for the final spreadsheets in the **/excel** folder but if you want to do the scraping then you'll have to!
 Feel free to get in touch if you have any questions about it.